softwaregroup-bg/ut-run/microservices.md

 * `Microservice modular approach` - allow microservices to be created by combining functionality of several modules, while keeping maximum isolation between them

-* `Microservice module` - this is a grouping of `microservice partials`, as an individual development unit, often focused on full implementation of closely related functionality.
-Each microservice module is usually developed in a separate code repository and all partials are released and versioned together.
+* `Microservice module` - this is a grouping of `microservice layers`, as an individual development unit, often focused on full implementation of closely related functionality.
+Each microservice module is usually developed in a separate code repository and all layers are released and versioned together.
   Examples are:
   * `loan module` - a module for handling a Loan lifecycle
   * `transfer module` - a module for handling electronic funds transfers

-* `Microservice partial` - this is partial functionality of certain microservice, usually relating to some architectural layers (like database, front-end, etc.) or functional aspect(like transaction processing, reporting, etc.).
+* `Microservice layer` - this is partial functionality of certain microservice, usually relating to some architectural layers (like database, front-end, etc.) or functional aspect(like transaction processing, reporting, etc.).

-  Examples partials are:
+  Examples layers are:
   * `gateway` - the part of functionality, relating to the API gateway.
     It includes functions relating to API documentation, validations, route handlers, etc. Usually it includess almost no `busines logic`